 Talya Plaatjies of @fashionably_financial talks about a mid-year financial reset.

-Knowing how much I’d slipped on my resolutions, and taking a few cues and inspiration from Talya’s approach, I built on her 4-step process for checking in on, reevaluating and resetting your goals for the rest of the year.
-It was such a good exercise to do, and really helped to realign my intentions for the second half of the year.
+Knowing how much I’d slipped on my resolutions, and taking a few cues and inspiration from Talya’s approach, I designed a financial reset journal and a 4-step process for checking in on, evaluating and resetting your goals for the year.

 So first you might be asking yourself:

-Why should I do a mid-year financial reset?
+Why should I do a financial reset?

 We talk a lot about the power of investing towards your goals at Franc.
 According to our CEO and co-founder, Thomas Brennan, “Goal-based investing is different to traditional investing in that success is measured by how well you’re able to meet your personal life goals, not how well your investments outperform the market average.”